-This waterfall-filled hike explores three towering overlooks, catches an up-close view of the double upper waterfalls, and plunges to the gorge floor on the Plunge Basin Trail to explore the waterfall’s whitewater-filled basin.
+This waterfall-filled hike explores three towering overlooks, catches an up-close view of the upper waterfalls, and plunges to the gorge floor on the Plunge Basin Trail to explore the waterfall’s whitewater-filled basin.
 The hike demands some extra caution in winter, especially if there’s ice or snow on the ground.
-But the falls are especially beautiful in cold weather, framed in frost, bright blue skies, fragrant balsam fir trees and dangling icicles.
-It’s one of our favorite winter hikes near Asheville – and a it’s a great alternate route to the waterfalls, even when the Blue Ridge Parkway is open.
+But the falls are particularly beautiful in cold weather, framed in frost, bright blue skies, fragrant balsam fir trees and dangling icicles.
+It’s one of our favorite winter hikes near Asheville – and it’s a great alternate route to the waterfalls, even when the Blue Ridge Parkway is open.

 Linville Falls in winter: the hike

 The hike departs a trailhead off the USFS gravel parking area off NC 183 (view maps and driving directions), hiking eastbound from the parking area.
 The trail begins a steady (and often muddy) descent to Linville Gorge, dropping elevation alongside a small creek.
 Though it’s chilly, the forest is vibrant and colorful: green moss covers rocks and downed trees, evergreen trees dot the deciduous forest, and leathery-leafed rhododendron thickets offer a wintertime dose of green.